USS Petrel (ASR-14): 1960–1969

 Deployed to the Mediterranean again in 1968, Petrel searched for the lost Israeli submarine INS Dakar on 26 January, and missing Minerve on the 30th.
 On 12 February, she helped salvage destroyer Bache (DD-470) at Rhodes, Greece.
 After return to Charleston in May, she joined in the search for missing submarine Scorpion (SSN-589) on the 27th, and returned to Charleston from the Azores on 12 July.
 She continued operations with SubDiv 41 into 1970.

-[1970-1991]
+1970–1991

-Petrel was decommissioned on 30 September 1991, and struck from the Naval Vessel Register on 9 October 1991.
+Petrel departed her homeport in Charleston, South Carolina in January 1973 to participate in the Roberto Clemente aircraft search and recovery operation off the coast of San Juan, Puerto Rico.
+She was decommissioned on 30 September 1991, and struck from the Naval Vessel Register on 9 October 1991.
 Laid up in the Atlantic Reserve Fleet, Petrel was transferred to MARAD custody on 1 May 1999, for lay up in the National Defense Reserve Fleet, at James River, Virginia.
 A contract for scrapping was awarded to Bay Bridge Enterprises of Chesapeake, Virginia, and the ship was towed from the James River on 5 December 2003.